An illustration of a building and large battery

 Connection of a community battery to a local distribution network will require a connection agreement between the battery owner/operator and the local distribution business.
 These agreements set out the obligations of the distribution business in respect of the provision of customer connection services to the connection point.
 They also set out various obligations on the customer (in this case, the battery owner/operator) including in relation to information provision and safety.

 The Electricity (Consumer Safety) Act 2004 (NSW) sets out a detailed safety regime for electrical articles and electrical installations, including approval procedures and quality standards.
-The Service and Installation Rules6 of NSW are also relevant to the connection of batteries to the system.
+The Service and Installation Rules5 for New South Wales are also relevant to the connection of batteries to the system.

 Potential challenges for this hypothetical proponent and their business model